-Having studied in the programme for three years, Tsz-ching began to realize that excellent sports skills are neither sufficient for teaching sports effectively nor a competent PE teacher.
+Having studied in the programme for five years, Tsz-ching began to realize that excellent sports skills are neither sufficient for teaching sports effectively nor a competent PE teacher.
 A scientific approach to sports and exercise, ranging from basic knowledge in human anatomy, kinematics and kinetics, to psychomotor learning and exercise biomechanics as offered by PESH, is required for teaching in a systematic manner.

 Other than the physical side, physical education also develops students’ confidence and generic skills, especially those of collaboration, communication, creativity, critical thinking and aesthetic appreciation.
 These, together with the nurturing of positive values and attitudes, provide a good foundation for students’ lifelong and life-wide learning.
 PESH courses such as pedagogy, sociology and psychology related to sports and exercise broaden Tsz-ching’s perspectives of physical education.
 ‘There is a whole lot more than just learning different sports skills,’ concluded Tsz-ching.